-Before using sacrosidase, tell your doctor if you have diabetes.
+To make sure sacrosidase is safe for you, tell your doctor if you have diabetes.
 Sacrosidase changes the way your body absorbs sugar and your glucose levels may change.
 Your doctor will tell you if any of your medication doses need to be changed.

 Sacrosidase is usually taken with each meal or snack.
 It is best to take one half of the dose when you start eating and take the other half during your meal or snack.

 Sacrosidase liquid should be mixed with 2 to 4 ounces of water, milk, or baby formula that is no hotter than room temperature.
-Do not mix with warm or hot liquids or the medication will not be as effective.
+Do not mix with warm or hot liquids or the medicine will not be as effective.

 You may need to avoid eating a lot of starch (found mainly in rice, potatoes, corn, pasta, and bread).
 Follow your doctor's instructions about any special diet while you are taking sacrosidase.